dreamingfish/BTClient/README.md

 #### Log

+2014.02.26: Add a SendContinuously button for stability test.

-2014.1.2: Add validation to ensure the content the user is entering is in an accepted format.
+2014.01.02: Add validation to ensure the content the user is entering is in an accepted format.

 2013.12.16: Fix Hex mode cause fc bug, byte range reason.